-We are thrilled that you have chosen to have an event in support of your Bike Rally fundraising and we’re here to support you in planning.
+We are thrilled that you have chosen to have a community event in support of your Bike Rally fundraising and we’re here to support you in planning.

 You have made a tremendous commitment and through your fundraising success you will have an incredible impact on the lives of people living with HIV/AIDS.
 Your fundraising goal and activity is a reflection of your passion and motivation to make a difference.
 Have fun in the process and remember, when you set your goals high, you inspire others to help you achieve them.

 We are happy to promote your event in the calendar section of the Bike Rally website!
 As well, PWA may be able to provide you with banners, posters and other PWA material.
-Please contact PWA to arrange for materials.
+Please contact the special events coordinator at PWA to arrange for materials.

 With the potential of more than 300 people fundraising at one time, it’s important to ensure that we have some helpful guidelines.
 Outlined below are the policies all Bike Rally participants must follow when planning an event.
 It is important that you understand both the extent and the limitations of our support.